streptomyces/advancedR/README.md

 ## How will this course work?

-- I will introduce methods by talking about them.
+- I will talk about commands and syntax.
-- You will run some commands along with me to see the methods in action.
+- You will run some commands along with me to see them in action.
 - I will explain the commands and the syntax you have just seen in action.